wp-plugins/wppizza/readme.txt

 == Screenshots ==

-1. frontend example - To see the plugin in action with different themes try it at <a href="http://www.wp-pizza.com/">www.wp-pizza.com</a>
+To see the plugin in action with different themes try it at <a href="http://www.wp-pizza.com/">www.wp-pizza.com</a>

+1. frontend example
 2. administration - widget
 3. administration - categories
 4. administration - menu item